csc301-2023-fall/project-11-unicef-t/README.md

 [Here is a detailed instruction on installing Apache Superset using Docker Desktop.](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose/) If you are using this method in Windows, you will need to install a Windows Subsystem for Linux (WSL) as Windows is not officially supported by Apache Superset.
 [HERE](https://learn.microsoft.com/en-us/windows/wsl/install) is a detailed instruction on how to set up WSL.

 It is important to use Docker Desktop from a Linux distribution running on WSL rather than using Docker Desktop on Windows using WSL, because of changes in WSL 2 affecting Docker's compatibility.
-This is infact a new and recent issue, and following links discuss it: [similar problem and solution](https://github.com/microsoft/WSL/issues/9360) but docker VHD is not accesible thus solution not implementable, [new source 1](https://github.com/microsoft/WSL/issues/10656), [new source 2](https://stackoverflow.com/questions/77277205/docker-desktop-engine-just-stops-as-soon-as-we-try-to-start-it-up-fail-dd00).
+This is infact a new and recent issue, and following links discuss it: [similar problem and solution](https://github.com/microsoft/WSL/issues/9360) but docker VHD is not accesible thus solution not implementable, [recent GitHub post](https://github.com/microsoft/WSL/issues/10656) questioning the same, [very recent StackOverflow post](https://stackoverflow.com/questions/77277205/docker-desktop-engine-just-stops-as-soon-as-we-try-to-start-it-up-fail-dd00).

 [Here is a detailed instruction on installing Apache Superset from scratch.](https://superset.apache.org/docs/installation/installing-superset-from-scratch)